Cara Therapeutics (NASDAQ:CARA) Upgraded at BidaskClub

-BidaskClub upgraded shares of Cara Therapeutics (NASDAQ:CARA) from a sell rating to a hold rating in a research note issued to investors on Monday morning, BidAskClub reports.
+BidaskClub upgraded shares of Cara Therapeutics (NASDAQ:CARA) from a sell rating to a hold rating in a research note published on Sunday, BidAskClub reports.

-Other equities research analysts have also issued research reports about the company.
-Zacks Investment Research upgraded Cara Therapeutics from a hold rating to a buy rating and set a $16.00 price objective for the company in a research note on Thursday, October 22nd.
-Needham & Company LLC restated a buy rating and set a $35.00 price objective on shares of Cara Therapeutics in a research note on Tuesday, August 11th.
-Finally, Canaccord Genuity restated a buy rating and set a $30.00 price objective on shares of Cara Therapeutics in a research note on Tuesday, September 8th.
-One investment analyst has rated the stock with a hold rating and six have given a buy rating to the company’s stock.
-Cara Therapeutics has an average rating of Buy and an average price target of $30.80.
+Several other research firms also recently weighed in on CARA.
+Canaccord Genuity reissued a buy rating and issued a $30.00 price target on shares of Cara Therapeutics in a research note on Tuesday, September 8th.
+Needham & Company LLC reissued a buy rating and issued a $35.00 price target on shares of Cara Therapeutics in a research note on Tuesday, August 11th.
+Finally, Zacks Investment Research raised shares of Cara Therapeutics from a hold rating to a buy rating and set a $16.00 price target for the company in a research note on Thursday, October 22nd.
+One investment analyst has rated the stock with a hold rating and six have issued a buy rating to the company.
+The stock currently has a consensus rating of Buy and an average target price of $30.80.

-Cara Therapeutics (NASDAQ:CARA) last posted its earnings results on Saturday, November 14th.
-The biopharmaceutical company reported ($0.35) earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.60) by $0.25.
-Cara Therapeutics had a negative return on equity of 64.36% and a negative net margin of 360.35%.
-As a group, research analysts expect that Cara Therapeutics will post -2.05 EPS for the current fiscal year.
+Cara Therapeutics (NASDAQ:CARA) last posted its quarterly earnings results on Saturday, November 14th.
+The biopharmaceutical company reported ($0.35) earnings per share for the quarter, topping the consensus estimate of ($0.60) by $0.25.
+Cara Therapeutics had a negative net margin of 360.35% and a negative return on equity of 64.36%.
+As a group, sell-side analysts predict that Cara Therapeutics will post -2.05 earnings per share for the current fiscal year.

-In other Cara Therapeutics news, CEO Derek T. Chalmers sold 3,201 shares of the stock in a transaction that occurred on Thursday, September 3rd.
-The stock was sold at an average price of $16.00, for a total transaction of $51,216.00.
-Following the transaction, the chief executive officer now owns 953,220 shares of the company’s stock, valued at approximately $15,251,520.
-The transaction was disclosed in a document filed with the SEC, which is available at this link.
-Also, Director Martin Vogelbaum sold 6,000 shares of the stock in a transaction that occurred on Tuesday, November 17th.
-The stock was sold at an average price of $16.09, for a total value of $96,540.00.
-Following the transaction, the director now directly owns 14,400 shares in the company, valued at approximately $231,696.
+In related news, Director Martin Vogelbaum sold 6,000 shares of the business’s stock in a transaction dated Tuesday, November 17th.
+The shares were sold at an average price of $16.09, for a total transaction of $96,540.00.
+Following the transaction, the director now owns 14,400 shares in the company, valued at $231,696.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+Also, insider Joana Goncalves sold 2,000 shares of the business’s stock in a transaction dated Tuesday, October 20th.
+The shares were sold at an average price of $15.00, for a total transaction of $30,000.00.
+Following the transaction, the insider now owns 33,373 shares in the company, valued at approximately $500,595.
 The disclosure for this sale can be found here.
-In the last ninety days, insiders have sold 29,000 shares of company stock worth $458,800.
-5.70% of the stock is currently owned by company insiders.
+Insiders sold 29,000 shares of company stock worth $458,800 in the last 90 days.
+Corporate insiders own 5.70% of the company’s stock.

-Hedge funds and other institutional investors have recently made changes to their positions in the stock.
-Private Advisor Group LLC bought a new stake in shares of Cara Therapeutics in the 2nd quarter worth approximately $30,000.
-Captrust Financial Advisors bought a new stake in shares of Cara Therapeutics in the 2nd quarter worth approximately $44,000.
-Bank of Montreal Can lifted its holdings in shares of Cara Therapeutics by 70.8% in the 2nd quarter.
-Bank of Montreal Can now owns 5,458 shares of the biopharmaceutical company’s stock worth $97,000 after purchasing an additional 2,263 shares during the last quarter.
-Zurcher Kantonalbank Zurich Cantonalbank lifted its holdings in shares of Cara Therapeutics by 139.9% in the 2nd quarter.
-Zurcher Kantonalbank Zurich Cantonalbank now owns 5,886 shares of the biopharmaceutical company’s stock worth $101,000 after purchasing an additional 3,432 shares during the last quarter.
-Finally, BNP Paribas Arbitrage SA lifted its holdings in shares of Cara Therapeutics by 548.2% in the 3rd quarter.
-BNP Paribas Arbitrage SA now owns 9,567 shares of the biopharmaceutical company’s stock worth $122,000 after purchasing an additional 8,091 shares during the last quarter.
-64.43% of the stock is currently owned by institutional investors and hedge funds.
+Several hedge funds and other institutional investors have recently made changes to their positions in the stock.
+Bank of America Corp DE increased its position in shares of Cara Therapeutics by 11.2% during the second quarter.
+Bank of America Corp DE now owns 1,005,524 shares of the biopharmaceutical company’s stock valued at $17,195,000 after buying an additional 101,227 shares during the period.
+Nuveen Asset Management LLC boosted its stake in Cara Therapeutics by 198.0% during the second quarter.
+Nuveen Asset Management LLC now owns 502,723 shares of the biopharmaceutical company’s stock worth $8,596,000 after acquiring an additional 334,015 shares in the last quarter.
+Goldman Sachs Group Inc. boosted its stake in Cara Therapeutics by 52.3% during the second quarter.
+Goldman Sachs Group Inc. now owns 323,159 shares of the biopharmaceutical company’s stock worth $5,526,000 after acquiring an additional 110,935 shares in the last quarter.
+Charles Schwab Investment Management Inc. boosted its stake in Cara Therapeutics by 5.9% during the second quarter.
+Charles Schwab Investment Management Inc. now owns 279,590 shares of the biopharmaceutical company’s stock worth $4,781,000 after acquiring an additional 15,637 shares in the last quarter.
+Finally, Bank of New York Mellon Corp boosted its stake in Cara Therapeutics by 2.8% during the second quarter.
+Bank of New York Mellon Corp now owns 183,748 shares of the biopharmaceutical company’s stock worth $3,142,000 after acquiring an additional 4,963 shares in the last quarter.
+Institutional investors own 64.43% of the company’s stock.

 About Cara Therapeutics